Looking up at the Sky

 My favorite since harder to find and closer to my scale

 And the scale of my father's love.
-My eye pursues it still
+My eye seeks it even still

 Among the million numberless stars — the stars that I feel will,